renegade84/webService/README.md

 I use yarn.

 ## Available APIs
-//route used to find singe tweets by tweet_id localhost:3000/tweets/tweet
+route used to find singe tweets by tweet_id:
+localhost:3000/tweets/tweet
 Query parameter: id

-//route used to find tweets based on user name localhost:3000/tweets/user
+route used to find tweets based on user name:
+localhost:3000/tweets/user
 Query parameter: name

-//route used to find tweets based on dates localhost:3000/tweets/dates
+route used to find tweets based on dates:
+localhost:3000/tweets/dates
 Query parameters: start, end

-//route used to find tweets based on counts localhost:3000/tweets/counts
+route used to find tweets based on counts:
+localhost:3000/tweets/counts
 Query parameter: value

-//route used to find tweets based on text content localhost:3000/tweets/text
+route used to find tweets based on text content:
+localhost:3000/tweets/text
 Query parameters: text, search
 Note that text is for exact match and search is for ...search

+route used to get user information:
 localhost:3000/users
 Query parameter: name
 Returns user information given the users name

 ## Example api calls